georgealexiou/Runway-Redeclaration-Project/documentation/general/scenarios.md

 The runway centre line should be visible, as should the clearway and stopway at each end of the runway if applicable.

 ### Obstacle
-Given the Chris has started the application, loaded an airport and selected a runway he should be able to choose a predefined obstacle from a list on the lower right hand side.
+Given that Chris has started the application, loaded an airport and selected a runway he should be able to choose a predefined obstacle from a list on the lower right hand side.
-Upon selecting the obstacle it should appear on the runway in the expected location.
+Upon selecting the obstacle, it should appear on the runway in the expected location.
 The recalculated values for the currently selected threshold should be displayed based on the obstacle.
 Factors such as slope calculation, blast protection, strip end and runway end safety area should also be displayed.
 All values should be labelled.
 Chris can select to change the currently selected logical runway in the top left.
-Upon doing so the values should all update to reflect the impact the obstacle has on this logical runway.
+Upon doing so, the values should all update to reflect the impact the obstacle has on this logical runway.

-## Side On View - GUI
+## Side-On View - GUI

 ### No Obstacle
-Hallie starts the runway redeclaration tool and loads in 'Heathrow Airport' She is presented with the side on view of the first runway in 'Heathrow' - '09L27R' On the right hand side of the screen is a panel where she can change the runway and see the original values for each logical runway.
+Hallie starts the runway redeclaration tool and loads in 'Heathrow Airport' She is presented with the side-on view of the first runway in 'Heathrow' - '09L27R' On the right hand side of the screen is a panel where she can change the runway and see the original values for each logical runway.
 She has the choice of two thresholds to focus on: '09L' and '27R', these are listed in the top left corner and can be selected.
 Upon selecting '27R' the values on the 2D side-on view should update to reflect the differing values for '27R'.
 Each of the original parameters should be visible: TORA, TODA, ASDA and LDA.
 In addition to this, the displaced threshold should be shown.
-Since there is no obstacle present there should be NO representation of the takeoff and landing slope.
+Since there is no obstacle present, there should be NO representation of the takeoff and landing slope.
 The currently selected threshold should be highlighted so that it is clear to Hallie which logical runway she is prioritising.

 ### Obstacle
-Given the Hallie has loaded the application and an airport and selected a logical runway she should be given the choice to load an obstacle from a list of predefined obstacles.
+Given the Hallie has loaded the application and an airport and selected a logical runway, she should be given the choice to load an obstacle from a list of predefined obstacles.
 Hallie chooses to click on the button, this causes a menu to appear where she selects the obstacle and gives it some required values: 'Distance from Left', 'Distance from Right' and 'Distance from Centre Line'.
 She can then click on the 'Add to Runway' button to complete the process and add it to the runway.
-The recalculated values should appear on the visualisation, and where necessary be broken down into the factors that caused the values to change such as the 'blast protection', 'strip end' and 'slope calculation'.
+The recalculated values should appear on the visualisation, and where necessary be broken down into the factors that cause the values to change such as the 'blast protection', 'strip end' and 'slope calculation'.
 She should also see a representation of the obstacle.
 She opts to change the logical runway and sees that the values change to reflect this.

 ## Airport Configuration - GUI

 ### Existing Airport - Editing
 Chris wants to change some details about a previously defined runway.
-He clicks the edit button from the sidebar and is presented with the airport configuration view with the details of the runway loaded in.
+He clicks the 'Edit' button from the sidebar and is presented with the airport configuration view with the details of the runway loaded in.
 He is able to change all of the values, including the deletion of a runway.
 Upon completing the changes he is able to save the runway for the current session or export it to the file it was loaded from.